Jayasurya: Film career

 Jayasurya turned producer in 2013 with Punyalan Agarbattis, which turned out to be a successful film.

-In 2014 his first release was the movie Happy Journey which was directed by Bobban Samuel, though an average grosser his performance in the role of a blind cricket player garnered praise from both critics and audiences alike.
-In August of the same year Apothecary with the director Madhav Ramadasan was released, in which he played the major role apart from Suresh Gopi's role as Dr. Vijay Nambiar, as Subin Joseph a poverty-driven man who suffers from a neurological disorder.
-The actor lost more than 10 kilos for the role, and his portrayal of the character was immensely praised by critics and the audience, adding to Jayasurya's credibility and his list of notable roles.
+In 2014 his first release was the movie Happy Journey which was directed by Boban Samuel; though the film was an average grosser his performance in the role of a blind cricket player garnered praise from both critics and audiences alike.
+In August of the same year Apothecary with the director Madhav Ramadasan was released, in which he played the major role (apart from Suresh Gopi's role as Dr. Vijay Nambiar), as Subin Joseph, a poverty-driven man who suffers from a neurological disorder.
+The actor lost more than 10 kg of weight for the role, and his portrayal of the character was immensely praised by critics and the audience, adding to Jayasurya's credibility and his list of notable roles.
 In the same year Seconds with director Aneesh Upasana, as the villain in Iyobinte Pusthakam with director Amal Neerad, Lal Bahadur Shastri with debutant director Rejishh Midhila's, Akku Akbar's Mathai Kuzhappakkaranalla and Priyadarsan's Aamayum Muyalum were released.

 In 2015, he played the character Shaji Pappan in Aadu.
 Despite being a box office failure, the movie and his character developed a cult following after the movie's DVD version was released.
 The same year, he acted alongside Prithviraj and Indrajith in Nadirshah's comedy movie Amar Akbar Anthony which was successful at the box office.
-His performance in Su Su Sudhi Vathmeekam as a stammering person was also appreciated.
+His performance in Su Su Sudhi Vathmeekam as a stutterer was also appreciated.

 Jaysurya's successful movies in 2016 were the comedy horror Pretham and the action comedy Inspector Dawood Ibrahim.
-However, the film received mostly negative reviews from critics.
+However, the latter film received mostly negative reviews from critics.
 His other movies of the year were Shajahanum Pareekuttiyum and School Bus.

 In 2019, he won the Kerala State Film Award for Best Actor for his performances in Captain and Njan Marykutty.

-He also acted for the graphic novel style newspaper movie Locked Inn published in malayala manorama newspaper in 2020.
+He also acted for the graphic novel-style ‘newspaper movie’ Locked Inn, published in Malayala Manorama newspaper in 2020.